-Practicing balance exercises can help older people increase their body stability and strength.
+Practicing balance exercises can help older adults increase their stability and strength.
 Most can be done without equipment and are suitable for performing at home.

 Being physically active is important for health at any age.
 Physical activities